 This post was written by Joe Biel, founder and owner of Portland-based independent press Microcosm Publishing (and not incidentally, the publisher of my books Bikenomics and Everyday Bicycling).
 A couple of years ago, I posted a short guide to how I fund and sell zines; quite a few people since have said that they used it as an actual template for producing books.
 As they and I have learned, there’s quite a bit more to publishing than just making and marketing something.
 Most of what I’ve learned, I’ve learned directly from Joe, so I asked him to throw down some knowledge here; luckily, he said yes.
 This post is the first in a series on the nuts and bolts of the publishing business for beginners, and answers your most burning questions about the economics of different types of publishing.
-For yet more nitty gritty publishing magic, check out his book, Make A Zine.
+For yet more nitty gritty publishing magic, check out his book, A People’s Guide to Publishing.

 Pricing Your Publishing Costs